mauriciofarina/Embedded-C-Development-Framework/development_standard/doc_variable_rules.md

         uint8_t not_used_1[2];
     } foo_t;
     ```

+    Also, compiler modifiers should not be used to solve this problem.

 1. Appropriate care should be taken to prevent the compiler from altering the intended order of the bits within bit-fields (even if unused, declare variables that sum the total number of bit of the used data type).